Welcome to another round of homemade greeting cards, this edition featuring simple DIY Mother’s Day cards!

 [Disclaimer: There are a few affiliate links in this post.
 Thanks for your support!]

-Did you make any of these simple DIY Mother’s Day cards?
+Did you make any of the simple DIY Mother’s Day cards?